marshkt0/academic-kickstart/content/home/skills.md

 [[feature]]
   icon = "tumblr"
   icon_pack = "fab"
-  name = "The Grievance Police"
+  name = "The Tenderqueer Coven" description = "*Can we not kinkshame bootlickers?*"
-  description = "*'Bootlicker?!' ur under arrest for kink shaming uwu*"

 [[feature]]
   icon = "snapchat"